abudaan/vega-multi-view-server/README.md

           field: y
 ```

-The global configuration file that gets loaded as soon as the server starts, sets the data and image path parameters according the folder structure.
+The global configuration file that the server loads as soon as it starts, sets the data and image path parameters according the folder structure.
 This way it is very easy to reuse specs in different server environments.
 You could replace the paths on the client if necessary though I think this is more a task for the server.

 ### Step 3